aprospero/can-mtdc-logger/doc/lib_help.md

 ### Configuration/Initialization

-Setting up Sorella™ ready for work is divided in two phases.
+Setting up Sorella™ is divided in two phases.

-- initialization of data structures and optional declaration of a log mechanism
+- initialization of data structures and auxiliary capabilities (malloc, logging).
 - parameter registration

-The data structures are initialized with a call to [**scbi_init**](#scbi_init).
+The data structures are initialized with a call to [**scbi_init**](#function-scbi_init).
 The call gets as parameters a function for memory allocation (required) and a function for handling log output (optional).
 In addition, the timeout is defined for which a parameter is not repeated without a value change.

 ### At Runtime